fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs cmdb_ci_link %}
-Link to the configuration item (CI) associated with the task in the Configuration Management Database (CMDB).
+Link to the configuration item (CI) associated with the record in the Configuration Management Database (CMDB).
 {% enddocs %}

 {% docs cmdb_ci_value %}
-Value representing the configuration item (CI) associated with the task.
+Value representing the configuration item (CI) associated with the record.
 {% enddocs %}

 {% docs comments %}
-General comments or notes related to the task.
+General comments or notes related to the record.
 {% enddocs %}

 {% docs comments_and_work_notes %}
-Combined information of comments and work notes recorded during the task's lifecycle.
+Combined information of comments and work notes recorded during the record's lifecycle.
 {% enddocs %}

 {% docs company_link %}
-Link to the company associated with the task.
+Link to the company associated with the record.
 {% enddocs %}

 {% docs company_value %}
-Value representing the company associated with the task.
+Value representing the company associated with the record.
 {% enddocs %}

 {% docs contact_type %}
-Type of contact associated with the task (e.g., customer, vendor).
+Type of contact associated with the record (e.g., customer, vendor).
 {% enddocs %}

 {% docs contract_link %}
-Link to the contract associated with the task.
+Link to the contract associated with the record.
 {% enddocs %}

 {% docs contract_value %}
-Value representing the contract associated with the task.
+Value representing the contract associated with the record.
 {% enddocs %}

 {% docs correlation_display %}
-Display information related to correlation of the task with other records.
+Display information related to correlation of the record with other records.
 {% enddocs %}

 {% docs correlation_id %}
-Identifier used for correlating the task with related records.
+Identifier used for correlating the record with related records.
 {% enddocs %}

 {% docs delivery_plan_link %}